szilard/benchm-ml/README.md

 to be one-hot encoded.
 The implementation uses 1 processor core, but with 2 lines of extra code it is easy to build the trees in parallel using all the cores and combine them at the end.
 However, it runs out of memory already for *n* = 1M.
-I have to emphasize this has nothing to do with R (and I still stand by arguing R is a better data science platform than Python esp. when it comes to data munging and visualization), it is just this particular (C and Fortran) RF implementation used by the randomForest package that is inefficient.
+I have to emphasize this has nothing to do with R per se (and I still stand by arguing R is a better data science platform for example than Python esp. when it comes to data munging and visualization), it is just this particular (C and Fortran) RF implementation used by the randomForest package that is inefficient.